 On any given day, to stop wasting time set a goal to put all your tasks into one of the four boxes.
 You’ll quickly see that the many of your tasks linked to approaching deadlines are not really the most important things from your list of tasks.
 Furthermore, the tasks you thought you would leave are critically important.
 Accordingly, schedule time to work on these first and leave the other ones for later.
 Maybe even delegate them?
 Stop wasting time today, prioritise and be more productive!

-Similarly, it’s very likely you’ll wind up with tasks that don’t have a deadline and aren’t important.
-They are simply wasting time.
+Creating good foundational habits and disciplines is key to your success.
+Having a plan and foundation for creating helpful and lasting habits is essential to your level of success.
+Otherwise, you will likely focus on the wrong actions.
+Tasks that don’t have a deadline and aren’t important and are wasting time.
 Immediately and aggressively remove them from your to-do list.
 You can use this technique for daily planning and long-term planning.

-What you focus on expands, so it is important to learn the skill of focusing on what is important.
-Not only for achieving more in your day but for your long-term goals as well.
+Finally, what you focus on expands, so it is important to learn the skill of focusing on what is important.
+Not only to avoid the phenomenon called the urgency effect but for achieving more in your day and feeling better about yourself.